Skip to Content

 • Crypt Ghoul: 55 points

 Your last options for leaders come from the smallest models of the warband: the tiny Ghouls.
-Let’s start in saying they are extremely squishy, both the Courtier and the Ghast, and they seem to be a valid alternative only as Heroes in a Narrative campaign.
+Let’s start in saying they are extremely squishy, both the Crypt Ghast Courtier and the normal Crypt Ghast, and they seem to be a valid alternative only as Heroes in a Narrative campaign.

-No special abilities, 16 (or 12) Wounds, Toughness 3 and average attacks (4 Attacks at Strength 4 or 3 for damage 2/4) makes them unremarkable leaders.
+The only special ability being Scrambling Hordes to enable consecutive activations between Minions, 16 (or 12) Wounds, Toughness 3 and average attacks (4 Attacks at Strength 4 or 3 for damage 2/4) makes them unremarkable leaders.

 If you only have ghouls and want to start playing with one single box of them, for 960 points you can have a Crypt Ghast Courtier lead 15 Crypt Ghouls, pity 15 is also the limit of maximum fighters allowed.